 They add chaos to my world, and calm to my soul.

 Yes, this week, the world has spun in super-duper, frenetically-fast fashion.
-There’ve been playoffs and family gatherings and end-of-course exams to plan for and prep.
+There’ve been faculty meetings and football practices and parents-in-law visits to juggle.
 And I love it all.
 I really, really do.
 But I also feel jittery and disjointed at times.
-And that‘s where my friends and family and hay bales come in.
-They bring comfort and joy from the Heart Land.
+But that‘s where my husband and mysteries and hay bales come in.
+My recipe for soothing a weary soul.